SKrotkih/LiveEvents/README.md

 - Download or clone the repository

-- Launch  `pod install` in teh rood directory
+- Launch  `pod install` in the root directory

 - Open LiveEvents.xcworkspace